-Sometime in the late 2000s, however, breezes (if not winds) of change began to blow, as new curators flexed their muscles and the venerable Art Academy (where Joseph Beuys and Gerhard Richter trained and taught) evolved beyond its painting tradition to embrace photography and video art.
+Sometime in the late 2000s, however, breezes of change began to blow, as new curators flexed their muscles and the venerable Art Academy (where Paul Klee and later Joseph Beuys and Gerhard Richter trained and taught) evolved beyond its painting tradition to embrace photography and video art.

-There is a general agreement among the 100 or so independent galleries that something is going on, if not what exactly.
+With 20 or so municipal museums and around a hundred independent galleries, there is a now sense that something is going on, if not what exactly.
+Flingern, a former workers’ quarter, is becoming a hotbed of galleries in former industrial buildings and a spectacularly rehabilitated old port is now home to media companies.
 As Thomas Rieger, associate director at the Konrad Fischer Galerie, puts it: “Something is cooking, but what precisely will be on the menu is hard to tell.
 But that is what makes it so exciting.
 It could be anything.”

-Part of the Ehrenhof cultural centre, an ensemble of 1920s buildings set around a plaza and ornamental fountain, Museum Kunstpalast (‘Kunst’ is German for art) is the art museum of the city of Düsseldorf.
+Part of the Ehrenhof cultural centre, an ensemble of 1920s buildings set around a plaza and ornamental fountain, Museum Kunstpalast (Art Palace) is Düsseldorf’s municipal art museum.
 Modelled on the Petit Palais in Paris (with a longer facade at 132 metres), it is the city’s oldest exhibition building.
-More than 100,000 works, including paintings, sculptures, drawings, graphic art, photographs, applied arts objects and glass, span the 11th to 17th centuries.
+More than 100,000 works, including paintings, sculptures, drawings, graphic art, photographs, applied arts objects and glass (the Hentrich Glass Museum has one of the world’s biggest collections), span the 11th to 17th centuries.

 The permanent collection is accompanied by a series special exhibitions showcasing some of the top names in art.
 Over the years these have included Miro, Dali, Warhol, Caravaggio, El Greco and Cranach.

 Also part of the Ehrenhof complex, the NRW-Forum (the letters stand for the state of Nordrhein-Westfalen, of which Düsseldorf is the capital) features photography, architecture, fashion, design and digital culture with an emphasis on social issues.
-Something of an ‘ideas factory’, its inter-disciplinary programme also includes symposia, workshops and film screenings designed to stimulate dialogue.
-Past exhibitions have included the world’s first major retrospective of the Chinese artist Liu Xiaodong (in association with the Kunsthalle) and an examination of the role of AI in art.
+Something of an ‘ideas factory’, its inter-disciplinary programme also includes symposia, workshops and film screenings.

 The art collection (‘Kunstsammlung’) of 20th century art belonging to the state of Nordrhein-Westfalen is the only regional collection in Germany specialising in modern art.
 Displayed in two very different but equally impressive buildings, it has been referred to as a ‘secret National Gallery’.

-Clad in an undulating, black granite facade, K20 presents modernism and post-war American art.
+Clad in an undulating, black granite facade across the Grabbeplatz from the Kunsthalle, K20 presents modernism and post-war American art.
 The downstairs spaces host special exhibitions, while selections from the permanent collection are shown upsairs.
 The larger galleries boast soaring ceilings free of supporting pillars.

-An underpass leads to the recently created Paul Klee Platz, where American artist Sarah Morris’s multi-coloured, 27-metre long mosaic mural ‘Hornet’ is a popular landmark.
+An underpass leads to the recently created Paul Klee Platz, where American artist Sarah Morris’s multi-coloured, 27-metre long mosaic mural ‘Hornet’ is a popular photo opp.

 You will need to go underground to visit Düsseldorf’s most unusual art gallery.
 Located directly beneath the Rhine Promenade, Kunst im Tunnel is entered through a glass pavilion which houses the KIT Cafe, a popular spot with its river-facing terrace.
 A flight of stairs and a lift lead down to the subterranean exhibition space, which follows an elliptical arc for some 140 metres.
 The works, by emerging contemporary artists, are displayed on the bare concrete walls.
 Up to six exhibitions are staged each year covering sculpture, painting, photography, video art and installation.

-There is also a spirit of renewal in Düsseldorf’s built environment, with a number of ‘starchitects’ leaving their mark on the cityscape.
-These include Frank Gehry’s three “dancing buildings”, David Chipperfield’s Kaistrasse Studios and Daniel Libeskind’s Kö-Bogen, or King’s Bow, an apartment and retail complex which won the 2014 MIPIM Award for the world’s best building in the Urban Renewal category.
-Even the public transport network has benefited from an artistic touch.
-Opened in 2016, the Wehrhahn Line of the subway system comprises six stations, each designed by a different artist.
+There is also a spirit of renewal in Düsseldorf’s built environment, with a number of “starchitects” leaving their mark on the cityscape.
+These include Frank Gehry’s three “dancing buildings”, David Chipperfield’s Kaistrasse Studios and Daniel Libeskind’s apartment and retail complex Kö-Bogen, or King’s Bow, an award-winner in urban renewal.

 WHERE TO STAY